 I was sitting on log, and Michelle was in the woods taking care of business, a couple and a man from Corunna, Michigan, named Taylor walked by.
 Taylor told Zach that when he saw me sitting there he thought I was pooping.

 Another time I was sitting on the ground, I must have looked pretty bad because a man passing by looked right at me and asked Michelle, “Does he need help?”

 We finally got to the boardwalks.
 Because of my BIG AND LOUD THERAPY I found the narrow boardwalks to be some of the easiest walking.
-If you have ever seen some drunk guy pulled over for drunk driving trying to walk the straight line but failing miserably, that’s the way I walked without any alcohol in my system.
+If you have ever seen some drunk guy pulled over for drunk driving trying to walk the straight line but failing miserably, that’s the way I walked without any alcohol in my system before the therapy sessions.
 Thanks to Audrey I was walking across those boards like I did it every day.

 We were almost to Daisy Farm when we met Zach coming back to find us.
 He was asking everyone who came into camp, “Did you pass an old guy with a gray beard and a tall slender woman?”
 Everyone said, “Yeah, way back on the trail.”
 He was concerned that something must be really wrong with me if we were stuck a couple of miles back.
 By the time he came looking for us we’d already crossed all but one of the boardwalks.

 We walked into camp and were happy Zach had gone on ahead.
 Every Shelter and campsite was taken.
 In fact it was so full that Zach had invited Taylor from Corunna to pitch his tent on our site.